 Attend a Financial Aid Night

 Start off October on a strong note by attending a financial aid night at your school or a neighboring high school.
 These presentations tell you everything you need to know about applying for college financial aid.
 You will become knowledgeable about how aid is awarded, different types of aid, and how to apply.
-Our college planning counselors present at high schools all around RI to help educate parents and students.
+Our college planning counselors present at high schools around RI to help educate parents and students.

 Prepare to file the Free Application for Federal Student Aid (FAFSA)

-Revisit the colleges on your list
+Revisit the colleges on your list.

 Check on additional financial aid forms